ncthbrt/react-use-elmish/README.md

 `fromIterator(iterable)`: Dispatches each item in the iterable collection in order.

+`combine(...effects)`: Combines effects toghether.
+Effects are scheduled in order.

 ## Writing your own effects

 While the included effect creators should serve many purposes, it is quite easy to write your own side effect creator.